takaomoriyama/EnergyPlus-RL/README.md

 # EnergyPlus-RL
-A Reinforcement Learning Testbed for EnergyPlus
+Reinforcement Learning Testbed for Power Consumption Optimization.

-We are currently proceeding internal procedure to publish this software as open source.
-Hopefully, this will be done in a few weeks.
-Thank you for your patience.
+We have moved to https://github.com/IBM/rl-testbed-for-energyplus

-(July 28, 2018.
+(Aug.
+9, 2018.
 Takao Moriyama)